On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Introduction

 \subsection{Acknowledgments}

 It is my pleasure to thank Gregory Sankaran and Giovanni Mongardi for invaluable help, advice and support.
 The author strongly benefitted from discussions with Valeria Bertini, Klaus Hulek, Antonio Rapagnetta, Giulia Sacc\`a and Ziyu Zhang.
 In particular, I thank Klaus Hulek and Radu Laza for explaining Proposition~\ref{prop:HLS} to me.
 I also wish to thank Simon Brandhorst, who pointed out a mistake in an intermediate draft of this work, and Samuel Boissi\`ere and Alastair Craw for having read a first version of this work providing useful and helpful advice.
 Important remarks and feedback arose from attending the "Japanese--European Symposium on symplectic varieties and moduli spaces": the author wishes to thank the organisers for this interesting meeting.
+Finally, I warmly thank the anonymous referee for the keen review of this manuscript: their comments and questions have surely improved it a lot.
 Part of this work was carried on during the author's PhD program by the University of Bath.
 He wishes to thank the University of Bath and the EPSRC, the Riemann Centre in Hannover, the INdAM project for young researchers "Pursuit of IHS manifolds" and the Research Council of Norway project no. 250104 for financial and administrative support.